Micki & Maude: Plot

-Rob Salinger is an overworked tabloid television reporter.
-He is happily married to Micki, a lawyer who is a candidate to become a judge.
-Rob wants a child badly, but Micki is reluctant due to a previous miscarriage and wanting to focus on her career.
+In Los Angeles, Rob Salinger is an overworked tabloid television reporter.
+He is happily married to Micki, a lawyer who is a candidate to become a Superior Court judge.
+Rob longs to have a child and start a family, but Micki is reluctant due to a previous miscarriage and wanting to focus on her career.
 On an assignment, Rob interviews a young cellist, Maude Guillory.
-He is smitten with her and begins a relationship with her.
-When she becomes pregnant, the two decide to get married, with Maude and her father, professional wrestler Barkhas Guillory, planning the wedding.
+He is smitten with her, and although Maude knows Rob is married, they begin an affair.
+When Maude becomes pregnant, Rob proposes to her and promises to divorce his wife.
+Maude and her father, professional wrestler Barkhas Guillory, plan the wedding.

-Rob prepares to confess to Micki and get a divorce.
-But before he can reveal his affair with Maude, Micki stuns him by announcing that she, too, is pregnant.
-She confesses that she initially planned on having an abortion as pregnancy would interfere with her career and not tell him, but realized how much she wants to have a family with him.
-However, she cannot exert or stress herself too much as it would endanger her and the baby.
-Rob becomes a bigamist.
-With his television boss and best friend Leo Brody covering for him, he sees one wife during the daytime and the other at night, using work as an excuse.
-He gets away with it until the fates collide: Micki and Maude going into labor at the same time, in the same hospital, on the same floor.
+Before Rob can reveal his affair to Micki, she stuns him by happily announcing that she, too, is pregnant.
+She confesses that she initially planned on having an abortion, as a pregnancy would interfere with her career, before realizing how much she wants to have a family with him.
+Due to her previous miscarriage, Micki is recommended by her doctor to stay in bed during her pregnancy.
+Not wanting to risk Micki's health by confessing the truth, Rob remains married to her while proceeding with his wedding to Maude, claiming he got a divorce.
+With his boss and best friend Leo Brody covering for him, Rob divides his time between Micki and Maude, using work as an excuse.